This latest 2-person lodge is much in the style of the the Cairngorms National Park Design Award winning 'Woodman's Hut', opened in 2011.

 Fresh eggs are often available from free-ranging hens in the field, and bread can be baked for your breakfast table.

 And at the end of the day visitors can, at a modest cost, have use of a 2-person infra-red sauna with or without music, therapeutic and deeply relaxing.
 Similarly the wood fired hot tub is also available.
+Deep Tissue massage can sometimes be arranged in Lazy Duck's Well Being Studio with an experienced local practitioner.

 Both The Duck's Nest and The Woodman's Hut, sited well apart from one another in quite different locations, have been designed by David and Valery Dean and beautifully crafted by Rob Clarke and David Robson from the nearby Braes of Castle Grant.
 Timber has been brought from Altyre and Cromartie sawmills from which all windows and internal fittings have been hand made.
 The flooring is in oak.
 Other fitments and decoration are from artist/craftspersons affiliated to Creative Cairngorms.
 All paints used are eco registered.
 Tomintoul stone is, of course, from Tomintoul.